Peers

 Incomplete peers

-This currently only happens for msg.sender field for non-bot accounts in chats larger than 40k members, so if you're only ever going to work with bots, you can safely ignore this section.
+fields for non-bot accounts in large chats, so if you're only ever going to work with bots, you can safely ignore this section (for now?).

 TIP